flak-discord/FLAK/README.md

         • Hang out in General Chat for daily convos and random talks.
         • Dive into Gaming Chat to team up, share tips, or flex your wins.
         • Flex your gains or share fitness tips in Gym Chat.
-        • Rev your engines in Car Chat — show off your rides, discuss mods, share car news, and everything automotive
+        • Rev your engines in Car Chat — show off your rides, discuss mods, share car news, and everything automotive.
         • Drop your best shots in Pics Chat — selfies, photography, artwork, anything visual.
         • Post the funniest content in our Memes Chat — because who doesn’t love a good meme?
         • Leveling system: the more you chat, the more perks you unlock!